lastweek/lastweek.github.io/docs/notes/source_code.md

 layers on top of each other, and how they interact with each other.
 But I still don't know how VNC comes into the picture.
 Let's figure out sometime!
 And draw a picture like I did for DPDK/libibverbs.
+As of today May 1, 2020, I now know how VNC fits into the big picture.

 - [X Server](https://github.com/lastweek/source-xserver) and [Wayland](https://github.com/lastweek/source-wayland)
 	- X is being replaced by Wayland now..